kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 Priority is given to functions to facilitate adoption by the field sponsor, then to functions useful to the PnD, then to the needs of the international Helper Institutions.

 ### 1.2.3.	**Acquisition & maintenance**, to guide the logistics
-- Network skills
+- Network skills,
-- Blockchain and Decentralized Finance (DeFi) skills
+- Blockchain and Decentralized Finance (DeFi) skills,
-- Earth Observation
+- Earth Observation skills.

 ### 1.2.4.	**Doctrine and a training strategy**, to bring coherency in operations and guide technological developments
 This part is open.